vespa-engine/documentation/en/tutorials/text-search.md

 For the purposes of this tutorial we have included a small sample of the dataset under the `msmarco/sample` directory which contains only around 1000 documents.
 This is sufficient for following along with this tutorial.

-However if you want to experiment with the entire dataset of more than 3 million documents, download the data.
+However, if you want to experiment with the entire dataset of more than 3 million documents, download the data.
 Make sure to accept the [terms and conditions](https://microsoft.github.io/msmarco/) MS MARCO dataset is released under.
 The following will download the entire MS Marco Document Ranking collection: